Links on Android Authority may earn us a commission. Learn more.

-Boy does Amazon love to give stuff away for free.
+Boy, does Amazon love to give stuff away for free.
 Books, apps, and sometimes even music.
-Amazon has a few music services under its purview — Prime Music, which is included with Prime, and Amazon Music Unlimited, which is a paid service separate from Prime and basically Amazon’s answer to other music streaming services.
+Amazon has a few music services under its purview — Prime Music, which is included with Prime, and Amazon Music Unlimited, which is a paid service separate from Prime, and basically Amazon’s answer to other music streaming services.
 Amazon also gives away music that can be downloaded and played locally, completely free.

 Free Music Archive

 When searching for free music download sites, you might want to start with the Free Music Archive (FMA).
-It’s a great place to continue your search, too, if you started with Amazon like us.
+It’s a great place to continue your search, too, if you started with Amazon, like us.
 Every track on the FMA is available for download.
 Furthermore, much of the music on the site is available for rebroadcast, such as backing music for a voiceover track or movie soundtrack.
-Each song is published under its own license, and it’s important to know which is which (it’s all explained in FMA’s FAQ).
+Each song is published under its license, and it’s essential to know which is which (it’s all explained in FMA’s FAQ).

 The interface on the site is a little on the clunky side.
 You need to confirm you are giving away your email address and zip code for every artist individually.
 Want to listen to a track from Comfort Zones?
 Confirm you’re giving them your info.
 Now you want to listen to Eli Lev?
 Great!
-Confirm you’re giving them your info.
+Confirm you’re giving them your information.
 It’s understandable, but a little annoying.

 Live Music Archive

-ReverbNation is a website dedicated to helping smaller artists get their music out there.
+ReverbNation is dedicated to helping smaller artists get their music out there.
 The site is largely artist-centric, with tools for artist promotion.
 It also allows fans to enter the site with a free account and find new and upcoming artists.
 The Discover area is great for this, providing you with features and collections based on genres like alternative, hip hop, metal, and more.
-You can also find some better known artists on the site.
+You can also find some better-known artists on the site.
 Bands like Judas Priest, Scorpions, and Public Enemy have all released music on ReverbNation.

 The downside to the site — if you want to call it a downside — is that artists decide whether they want their music downloadable, and from my experience on the site, not too many of them do.
 There’s a ton of music on the site to listen to, and a ton of new artists to discover.
-I listened to quite a bit of ReverbNation music while writing this.
-But finding artists that have made their music available to download is quite hit or miss — more often miss, in fact.